 (1) Parents shall be notified of the policy in an understandable and uniform format and, to the extent practicable, provided in a language the parents can understand.

-At the school’s annual orientation night, the Parent and Family Engagement Plan/Policy is explained and presented through a PowerPoint presentation.
+At the school’s annual orientation night, the Parent and Family Engagement Plan/Policy is explained and presented through a Google Slides presentation.
 Portions of this plan and specific events are also communicated to parents through parent letters, school newsletters, and parent meetings.
 The plan is also posted on the school website and in the student planner.
-Translated documents are available in Spanish and we have a faculty member who is bi-lingual and regularly translate.
+Translated documents are available in Spanish and we have a faculty member who is bi-lingual and regularly translates.

 (2) Such policy shall be made available to the local community and updated periodically to meet the changing needs of parents and the school.